How to analyze survey data: best practices for actionable insights from survey analysis

+Just started using a new survey tool?
 Collected all of your survey data?
 Great.
-Confused about what to do next?
+Confused about what to do next and how to achieve the optimal survey analysis?
 Don’t be.

 If you’ve ever stared at an Excel sheet filled with thousands of rows of survey data and not known what to do, you’re not alone.
-Use this post as a guide to lead the way to execute best practice survey analysis in 2019.
+Use this post as a guide to lead the way to execute best practice survey analysis.

 Customer surveys can have a huge impact on your organization.
 Whether that impact is positive or negative depends on how good your survey is (no pressure).
-If your survey has been soundly designed and analyzed and you deliver your results to the right decision makers, new opportunities and innovative strategies can be created.
+Has your survey been designed soundly ?
+Does your survey analysis deliver clear, actionable insights?
+And do you present your results to the right decision makers?
+If the answer to all those questions is yes, only then new opportunities and innovative strategies can be created.

 What is survey analysis?